 - Lost earnings from obesity-related disease and premature death.

 - Those who are obese are 25% less likely to be in employment, leading to lower tax revenue and higher welfare spending on benefits.A tax on fatty foods would make people pay the social cost of these foods.
 Increasing the cost of unhealthy foods, would reduce demand and play a role in reducing obesity levels.
 Making people pay social cost would achieve a more efficient allocation of resources. (see theory of tax on negative externality)

-- Encourage Healthier Diet.
+- Encourage a healthier diet.
 A tax on unhealthy foods would encourage people to choose healthier foods which lead to improved health and would help reduce related disease.
 A fat tax would also encourage producers to supply foods lower in fat and sugar.
 Fast food outlets would have an incentive to provide a wider range of foods.

 Cons of Fat Tax

-- Difficult to know which foods deserve a fat tax. e.g. cheese has high fat content.
+- Which foods?
+Difficult to know which foods deserve a fat tax. e.g. cheese has high-fat content.
 Many foods could contribute to obesity if consumed in sufficient quantities.

-- Obesity is caused by more factors than just over-consumption of ‘high fat’ high sugar foods.
-It includes issues such as size of portions, levels of exercise and genetic factors.
+- Many factors behind obesity.
+Obesity is caused by more factors than just over-consumption of ‘high fat’ high sugar foods.
+It includes issues such as the size of portions, levels of exercise and genetic factors.